speudusa/csharp-web-development-wiki/Lesson-12-(Model-Validation-and-Enums).md

 ## Large Group Time (Instructor)

-### Class 12 Topics That Require Careful Attention
+### Lesson 12 Topics That Require Careful Attention

 1. You may want to introduce the topic of model validation with a more widely-scoped discussion of data handling: